MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/stacked-views.md

 -----

 > [!IMPORTANT]
-> **NOTE:** NOTE: While it is possible to assign actions such as `TouchUpInside` to a UI element (such as a `UIButton`) in the iOS Designer when creating an Event Handler, it will never be called because Apple TV doesn't have a touch screen or support touch events.
+> While it is possible to assign actions such as `TouchUpInside` to a UI element (such as a `UIButton`) in the iOS Designer when creating an Event Handler, it will never be called because Apple TV doesn't have a touch screen or support touch events.
 You should always use the default `Action Type` when creating Actions for tvOS user interface elements.

 For more information on working with Storyboards, please see our [Hello, tvOS Quick Start Guide](~/ios/tvos/get-started/hello-tvos.md).